 Take a tour inside the Laforet Harajuku department store, the capital of youth fashion, and you will quickly get a sense of the trend of the current generation.

 Vintage and secondhand shops are tucked away in the small alleyways – perfect for budget shoppers!
 Look for Cat Street in Tokyo, a hipster paradise connecting Harajuku to Shibuya.
 Not only are there vintage shops, you can also find local designer boutiques and outdoor clothing stores in this trendy area.
-Even if you don’t find anything that suits your needs, it is a pleasant place for strolling and window shopping in Harajuku.
+Even if you don’t find anything that suits your needs, you can enjoy a pleasant stroll and window shopping in Harajuku.

 Best for: Tokyo teen fashion and vintage clothing stores